Bumpy Flight (Updated!)

 Log In or Sign Up to Access Lesson Materials

 Should airlines overbook their flights?
-Airlines routinely sell more tickets than there are seats on the planet.
+Airlines routinely sell more tickets than there are seats on the plane.
 This isn’t a problem if enough people miss the flight, but it can lead to major frustration if everyone shows up at the gate.

 In this lesson, students use compound probability and expected value to determine the optimal number of tickets an airline should sell and discuss whether airlines should be allowed to overbook their flights.